UPDATED BY

 The narrative around switching jobs has changed as employees have realized it’s not guaranteed that companies will recognize and reward their loyalty.
 Moving to new companies also allows employees to gain new skills and experiences.

-While Baby Boomers and Gen X workers might spend their entire careers at one or two organizations, the younger generations of employees are more willing to leave companies for career growth opportunities, according to Jolly.
+While Baby Boomers and Gen X workers might spend their entire careers at one or two organizations, Millennials and Gen Z workers are more willing to leave companies for career growth opportunities, according to Jolly.

 “What these people are doing is extracting as much value, mining as much value as they can, out of their organization, then moving on,” Jolly said.
-“Rather than just sitting there with diminishing returns in terms of how much they’re really learning and growing and developing, both as people and in terms of their skills.”

-7. To Pursue Entrepreneurship
+7. Interest in Entrepreneurship

 With the rise of remote work, startup founders are not restricted geographically.
 Plus, in recent years, access to technology and software templates has become easier than ever, meaning that founders do not need to be skilled developers or build original code to start a company.

-8. Desire for Purpose
+8. Sense of Purpose

 If your passions aren’t fulfilled by your current job, it might be time to consider a change.

 It took contracting Covid-19 to change Kyle Walker’s perspective on work and his career.
 While hospitalized with ventilator support, Walker decided he would leave his job to do something he was actually passionate about if he recovered.
+Upon leaving the hospital, Walker quit his job running a call center remotely in Raleigh, North Carolina, and went head first into building a startup.

 “I didn’t want to come out of that and then go into another year or two working a job just to pay bills and take trips,” Walker said.